 Then we can use the general law of perfect gases

 In our case this is

-where R is universal gas constant equals to 8313.6, and Rv - specific gas constant for water vapour equals to 461.5
+where R is the universal gas constant defined as 8313.6, and Rv is the specific gas constant for water vapor defined as 461.5

 Thus we can express mass to volume ratio as

 So, for 25 degrees centigrade and 60% relativy humidity, one cubic meter of moist air contains about 14 grams of water, which corresponds to conversion table values I've found before.